-If you can answer yes to all three questions, then the asset should be included in your total current asset calculation.
+If you can answer yes to all 3 questions, then the asset should be included in your total calculation.

-Before you use the current assets formula, you will need to create a list of all your current assets.
+Before you use the formula, you need to create a list of all your current assets.
 The traditional method is to list them in order from most liquid to least liquid, with cash at the top.
-Once this is organized, you’re ready to use the current asset formula.
+Once this is organized, you’re ready to use the current assets formula.

 Current Assets Formula